-AcreTrader has a contractual affiliation with North Capital Private Securities, a Broker-Dealer registered with the SEC (you can see their entry in FINRA’s Broker Check service here).
-That means that when you invest with AcreTrader, the security you are technically purchasing is via North Capital.
+AcreTrader is a Broker-Dealer registered with the SEC (you can see their entry in FINRA’s Broker Check service here).
 Broker-dealers are subject to specific due-diligence requirements to ensure an investment is “suitable” for their registered customers, or they can face fines and civil action.
 (That does not of course provide any guarantees about investment return or performance!)

-So while a broker-dealer platform (or one that has a contractual affiliation with the one, the way AcreTrader works with North Capital) will typically disclaim that they do not offer formal financial advice (even though they are entitled to), you can still expect that the investments they offer have been thoroughly screened, including thing like criminal background checks on key executives and a detailed review of financial statements.
+So while a broker-dealer platform will typically disclaim that they do not offer formal financial advice (even though they are entitled to), you can still expect that the investments they offer have been thoroughly screened, including thing like criminal background checks on key executives and a detailed review of financial statements.
 You should of course do your own due diligence (including research outside of what you find on the platform.)
 There’s more about broker-dealers and other platform types over on our blog.

 This review was first published on 31 March 2019.